PICT-ACM-Student-Chapter/MCQ-Server/README.md

 - Build the docker containers`docker-compose -f docker-compose.dev.yml build` for the dev containers and `docker-compose -f docker-compose.prod.yml build` for the prod containers
 - Run the docker containers`docker-compose -f docker-compose.dev.yml up` for the dev containers and `docker-compose -f docker-compose.prod.yml up` for the prod containers
 - Simultaneously open new terminal and run `docker exec -it server /bin/bash`
-- Now to make migrations , run the following commands -`python manage.py makemigrations core`
+- Now to make migrations , run the following commands:
+    -`python manage.py makemigrations core`
     -`python manage.py makemigrations`
     -`python manage.py migrate`